Nicki Minaj's former stylist seeks $30 million in wig dispute

-ATLANTA A celebrity hair stylist has accused rapper and former "American Idol" judge Nicki Minaj of stealing his designs for the colourful wigs that helped boost her career, according to a federal lawsuit filed on Friday seeking $30 million in compensation.
+ATLANTA Feb 21 A celebrity hair stylist has accused rapper and former "American Idol" judge Nicki Minaj of stealing his designs for the colorful wigs that helped boost her career, according to a federal lawsuit filed on Friday seeking $30 million in compensation.

 Terrence Davidson, whose celebrity clients include singers Patti LaBelle and Jennifer Hudson, began working for Minaj in 2010 and designed her wigs for high-profile events worldwide, the suit filed in Atlanta said.